Finding a Top Financial Advisor Firm in Hawaii

 The firm’s team works with clients to find the model that best fits their needs and then helps to create a diverse portfolio.

-Robert Priske, LLC is a fee-only firm that has been offering advisory services in Honolulu since 1987, making it the second-oldest firm on our list behind Kahala Financial Advisors.
-The account minimum is a bit high at $750,000, but the firm may waive this minimum under certain circumstances.
+Robert Priske, LLC is a fee-only firm that has been offering advisory services in Honolulu since 1987.
+The account minimum is a bit high at $500,000, but the firm may waive this minimum under certain circumstances.

-The firm works with individuals, high-net-worth individuals and pension plans.
+The firm works with non-high-net-worth individuals, high-net-worth individuals and pension plans.
 Clients are typically business and healthcare professionals.
-Robert Priske, LLC has two advisors, one of them being Robert Priske himself.
+Robert Priske has a small team of advisors, one of them being Robert Priske himself.
 Priske was a CPA for many years but no longer holds that certification.

-Robert Priske, LLC was founded in 1987 by Robert Priske, who is still the sole owner of the firm, the principal trader and the chief compliance officer.
+Robert Priske was founded in 1987 by Robert Priske, who is still the sole owner of the firm.
 Chris Chu also directs brokerage account service teams, prepares performance reports and manages portfolio data.

 The firm provides investment supervisory services as well as financial planning advice that covers saving, investment, estate planning, taxes, and other matters specific to individual clients.

-When analyzing investments, the firm uses a mix of fundamental, technical and cyclical analysis and charting.
+When analyzing investments, Robert Priske uses a mix of fundamental, technical and cyclical analysis and charting.
 The firm tailors its investment strategy to the client.
 It considers the client’s risk tolerance, time horizon and investment objectives in determining the right balance of long-term purchasing, short-term purchasing, trading and margin transactions.